FredBaos/fredbaos.github.io/index.md

 The examples at the corners of this spectrum may shed light on meaningful relationships between purchase decisions and the two economic factors.
 For instance, `FRZN POTATOES` and `MEAT - SHELF STABLE` (i.e. canned goods typically designed to remain unspoiled for a long time) are negatively correlated with income as these are typical inferior goods.
 Furthermore, it is sensible they are positively correlated with the number of children at the same time.
 Furthermore, food products such as `BAKED BREAD/BUNS/ROLLS` and `COLD CEREAL` are positively correlated with both income and number of children, which is again reasonable.
 Finally, we point to some unintuitive results in this plot such as the negative correlation of `BABY FOOD` with the number of children.
 The fact that `BABY FOOD` is among the 30 products with the lowest backet counts as well as co-purchase counts might help justify this counter-intuitive finding as there aren't enough samples of it in our data.

-The final task remains at hand: how can we complement this analysis with the cliques we found in the product network?
+# "Clique on the link"

+The final task remains at hand: *linking* the economic factors we have just analyzed with the communities of products we may potentially discover in our product network.
+One way to detect these communities is by identifying *cliques* within the network.
+A group of products is a clique if there exists at least one co-purchase count between every pair of products.
 Could the relationship between a household's weekly expenditure and its income somehow depend on the cliques?
-For a more comprehensive economic understanding, we now turn towards combining the results from the product network with household income analysis.

-# Clique on the link
+Below, you will find an interactive plot in which you have the possibility to select some cliques and highlight them in the product network.

+(interactive cliques plot here)

+As you might have seen on the above plot, we have some interesting cliques that are intuitive economically.
+Some notable examples are listed here:
+*	Clique 4: `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `PET CARE SUPPLIES`, `DOG FOODS`, `CAT FOOD`, `CANDY - CHECKLANE`
+*	Clique 11 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `IMPORTED WINE`, `DOMESTIC WINE`, `BEERS/ALES`
+*	Clique 15 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `CHEESE`, `BEEF`, `BROCCOLI/CAULIFLOWER`, `TOMATOES`, `ONIONS`, `SALAD MIX`, `CARROTS`
+*	Clique 322 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `CHEESE`, `POPCORN`, `CANDAY - CHECKLANE`, `CANDY - PACKAGED`

+In clique 4, one may surmise that the community is closely related to "pet products".
+Similarly, clique 11 would be named "alcoholic drinks".
+We can see in the examples presented above that `SOFT DRINKS` and `FLUID MILLK PRODUCTS` appear in a lot of cliques.
+This is consistent with the first results where we observed that they are the two most present products in the baskets as well as the co-purchase matrix.